 Set in the midst of the Mojave Desert, Las Vegas is a city well known for its excesses and indulgences.
 Founded in 1905, the city is famed for its casinos, entertainment and hedonistic way of life.
-From the bright lights of The Strip through to unique experiences found nowhere else in the world, a visit to Vegas, no matter how short, is certain to not be forgotten in a hurry.
+From the bright lights of The Strip through to unique experiences found nowhere else in the world, a visit to this desert city with flights to Las Vegas is certain to not be forgotten in a hurry.

-Offering world-class entertainment, value-for-money food and beverages, and the opportunity to take part in games that span from bingo to blackjack, the casinos that line Las Vegas’ world famous Strip have become one of the city’s major drawcards, attracting travellers from across the globe.
+Offering world-class entertainment, value-for-money food and beverages, and the opportunity to take part in games that span from bingo to blackjack, the casinos that line Las Vegas’ world famous Strip have become one of the city’s major drawcards, attracting travellers all on flights to Las Vegas.
 Lavish, extravagant and nothing short of over the top, these casinos provide visitors with the opportunity to enjoy live music, cabaret and comedy performances from top international artists, sip expertly mixed cocktails, fill their plates to the brim at all-you-can-eat buffets or take a chance and place a bet on their casino game of choice.

 Beyond the city’s gambling floors, you’ll find plenty of other ways to pass the time.
 Unwind with a visit to a day spa, wander through an art gallery or museum, or get active with a round of golf, go kart racing or indoor skydiving.
 If retail therapy is more your thing, the city also boasts a great shopping scene, complete with factory outlets that stock everything from high end labels through to popular brands at a fraction of their original retail price.